 - Values customer satisfaction

-- She finds modern marketing methods a challenge especially the use of technology, computer programs and popular social media platforms.
+- She finds modern marketing methods a challenge especially the use of technology, computer programs, and popular social media platforms.

-- In general, it’s difficult for her to adjust and keep up with the fast paced digital world.
+- In general, it’s difficult for her to adjust and keep up with the fast-paced digital world.
 However, most of her clients have recently expressed their great appreciation for the growing and popular online shopping trend.

-An example of growth mindset in business
+An example of a growth mindset in business

 Anna is aware of the consequences of the shifting in shopping trends.
-The growing online trend has a negative impact in the current and future growth of her shop because clients favor flexible services.
+The growing online trend has a negative impact on the current and future growth of her shop because clients favor flexible services.